Cybersecurity Forecast 2026: What to Expect – New Report

 Network forensics involves several key processes that ensure a thorough investigation of network activities.
 These processes are designed to gather and analyze data effectively while maintaining the integrity of the evidence.

 Network devices like routers, switches, and firewalls are crucial sources of data for network forensics.
+Specialized tools are used to collect data from these devices during investigations.

 Network and application anomalies ranked second, with 23 percent of organizations2 experiencing such cyber-attacks, while system anomalies followed, with 20 percent last year.

-The process of network forensics begins with identifying anomalous patterns in network traffic.
+The process of network forensics begins with anomalous patterns in network traffic.
 Identifying unusual network traffic patterns will involve monitoring for unauthorized access, unusual data transfers, or other suspicious activities indicative of a security incident.

 Once anomalous patterns are identified, the integrity of the evidence must be preserved.
 Evidence preservation involves copying relevant network data and logs to assure that they have been preserved in their original state.
 Properly preserving forensic evidence is critical to maintain the continuity of evidence which is important to legal proceedings.